MRtrix3/mrtrix3/docs/getting_started/config.rst

 ======

-The behaviour of a number of aspects of *MRtrix3* can be controlled by the user via the *MRtrix configuration file*.
+The behaviour of a number of aspects of *MRtrix3* can be controlled by the user via the *MRtrix3 configuration file*.
 Note, that this file is distinct from the build configuration file that is generated as part of the *MRtrix3* installation, but rather is used to specify default settings for a number of parameters, many of which relate to data visualisation when using ``mrview``.